dxsc795/Ternyx-kernal/README.md

 Here are all the commands:

 File System
-- `ed`: List files and directories
+- `omit`: open files and directories
 - `cdir [directory]`: Create a new directory
 - `crdir [directory]`: Change directory
 - `rf`/`rf -d`: Remove (delete) a file or directory